cogentcore/core/README.md

   field to be int64..  for 32bit case, not that big a deal, and for most user-facing cases, int32 is sufficient, so focus on that case??

+* each element can generate SVG version of itself, save whole display as SVG -- nicer for screenshots..

 ## Rendering / SVG